salsify/ember-exclaim/README.md

 You may have noted that the examples in this section appear more verbose than those at the top of the document.
 By supplying the name of a _shorthand property_, components can be invoked using their name prefixed with a `$` as a key for that property, skipping the `$component` key completely.

-For example, the `input` component in [the demo application](https://salsify.github.io/ember-exclaim) declares its shorthand property to be `content`, making this:
+For example, the `text` component in [the demo application](https://salsify.github.io/ember-exclaim) declares its shorthand property to be `content`, making this:

 ```js
 {